IronManYG/Qodem-v1/README.md

 Use the app as a tester
 ------------
-you can use these numbers to test the application
+you can use these numbers to test the application, or you can use your own phone number.

 first test number = +966587654321
 Verification code = 654321